erigones/esdc-docs/user-guide/storage/redundancy.rst

     [root@node01 ~] zpool replace storage disk0 disk2
     [root@node01 ~] zpool remove storage disk0

-.. note:: Manual disk replacement should be done when disk starts to show S.M.A.R.T errors or for simple replacement for a different model.
+.. note:: Manual disk replacement should be done when the disk starts to show S.M.A.R.T errors or for a simple replacement for a different model.

 .. note:: It is required to :ref:`refresh the compute node's system information <node_actions>` after a new storage pool is created.
 The storage pool will be then available in the *Danube Cloud* web management.